-Innovative Technology
+Innovative Technology The MERGE project has tremendous

-The MERGE project has tremendous potential for utilizing/integrating innovative technologies.
+capability for utilizing/integrating innovative technologies.
 Intelligent Transportation Systems (ITS) technologies have a long-established absence in smaller metropolitan areas due to lack of funding.
-Development of Vehicle-to-everything (V2X) infrastructure in cities like City of Greeley and in facilities like the new mobility hub.
+Development of Vehicle-to-everything (V2X) infrastructure in cities like the City of Greeley and in facilities like the new mobility hub.
 Connected vehicle infrastructure has been deployed to improve the overall efficiency of transit operations and in similar corridors in and around this area.
 V2X can also provide and enhance the reliability of connected and autonomous vehicles (CAV) deployments as they mature and expand into smaller cities.
 This suite of advancements includes both active measures such as controlling the vehicle's steering and braking as well as passive measures such as notifying drivers about the environment such as stopped emergency vehicles or pedestrian/bicyclists on the roadway ahead.

 In addition, the mobility hub facility itself will be a stage for innovative technology.
-With a planned goal to be a true net-zero facility, the hub will utilize electric vehicle (EV) charging stations/technology for both passenger vehicles and the micro-transit units centered at this location.
+With a goal to be a true net-zero facility, the hub will utilize EV charging technology for both passenger vehicles and the micro-transit units.
 The entire micro-transit fleet will be 100% powered/charged through solar arrays located at/on the hub facility.
-Alquist 3D, a 3D concrete printing company, has recently relocated their headquarters and operations to the City of Greeley.
+Alquist 3D has relocated their headquarters and operations to the City of Greeley.
 The company uses robotics and artificial intelligence to 3D print concrete houses and other infrastructure elements.
-The company has expressed interest in collaborating with the City of Greeley on the MERGE project to use innovative 3D printing technology in construction of the mobility hub and the underpass, making the structures carbon negative.
+The company has expressed interest in collaborating on the MERGE project to use their technology in construction of the mobility hub and the underpass, making the structures carbon negative.
+Additionally, Driven Plastics headquarters is in Colorado, which recycles landfill-bound plastics into an asphalt additive.
+Through this innovative process, up to 10 tons of plastic can be used in one mile of roadway.
+The City will work to incorporate Drive Plastics innovation as well in the MERGE project.